|

 and shore.
 Picture pristine places by the sea and great desert forests of the

-peninsula’s wondrous plants.
+peninsula’s wondrous plants!

 This very

-personally hosted learning vacation features travel
+personally hosted learning vacation features comfortable travel with your own

 knowledgeable nature interpretation and the most outdoor enjoyment and learning